Bilal-S/iis2tomcat/README.md

 *   support partial stream sending to browser (automatic flushing) with faster response to client
 *   support both 32/64 bit of Windows with same process and files
 *   transfer of all request headers
-*   build-in simple-security for web-administration pages (Tomcat, Railo, OpenBD, ColdFusion)
+*   build-in simple-security for web-administration pages (Lucee, Tomcat, Railo, OpenBD, ColdFusion)
 *   IP6 support
 *   Additional HTTP headers data is passed to Tomcat servlet container (previously unavailable)
 *   Improved transfer of SSL data to Tomcat servlet container
 *   Support improved translation of load balancer headers to determine correct client IP
 *   Support client fingerprint mechanism for use with safer sessions
-*   Support for Adobe Coldfusion 10 - 2018 AJP dialects
+*   Support for Adobe Coldfusion 10 - 2021 AJP dialects
 *   Support for Lucee, Railo, and OpenBD CFML Engines
 *   Support for alternate Path-Info header transmission via AJP